stride3d/stride-docs/en/index.md

 ---
 # Stride documentation

 Welcome to the Stride documentation.
-Whether you're a programmer, artist, designer or any other type of user of any skill-level, these pages should help you bring your visions to life using the powerful [Stride game engine](https://www.stride3d.net/).
+Whether you're a programmer, artist, designer or any other type of user, of any skill-level, these pages should help you bring your visions to life using the powerful [Stride game engine](https://www.stride3d.net/).

 ## Dive right in